DiscordDungeons/quest-editor-docs/blocks/quest/end_quest.md

 ![End Quest Block](../../images/quest/end_quest.jpg)

-The end quest block will end the quest, give the user their rewards and send a message showing that the quest was completed along with the users rewards.
+The end quest block will end the quest and give the user their rewards.

+This block is compatible with the [Promise Block](./promise.md)